slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - The more you take, the more you can give back in meaningless concessions.

-> *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*
+> *"Control the options: get others to play with the cards you deal."
+-- Robert Greene (31st law of power)*

-> *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*
+> *"When asking for help, appeal to people’s self-interest, never to their mercy or gratitude."
+-- Robert Greene (13th law of power)*

-> *'Flattery is the infantry of negotiation.' -- Lord Chandos*
+> *"Flattery is the infantry of negotiation."
+-- Lord Chandos*

-> *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*
+> *"People may or may not say what they mean,” he explained, “but they always say something designed to get what they want."
+-- David Mamet*

 However always strive to achieve a win-win situation.
 When both sides don't take what they need from it, the deal may fall.
 The most dangerous negotiation is the one you don’t know you’re in.

-> *'You can’t make a good deal with a bad person.' -- Warren Buffett*
+> *"You can’t make a good deal with a bad person."
+-- Warren Buffett*

-> *'Peace cannot be kept by force.
-It can only be achieved by understanding.' -- Albert Einstein*
+> *"Peace cannot be kept by force.
+It can only be achieved by understanding."
+-- Albert Einstein*

 ### On price

 Price is a filter.
 Set it to choose the customers you prefer to work with.
 If they can’t pay, walk away.

-> *'Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*
+> *"Pay too much for everything.
+The effort spent getting a deal is only a distraction and attention is your most limited resource."
+-- Allen Tucker*

-> *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*
+> *"Nowadays people know the price of everything and the value of nothing."
+-- Oscar Wilde*